ropean/inline-assets/docs/PUBLISHING.md

 ### "Package name already exists"

-If `vite-plugin-inline` is taken, consider:
-- `@yourusername/vite-plugin-inline` (scoped package)
-- `vite-plugin-inline-assets`
-- `vite-inline-plugin`
+The package name `@ropean/inline-assets` is already registered to you.
+If you need to change it:
+- Choose another name under your scope: `@ropean/another-name`
+- Or use a different scope if you have one

 ### "403 Forbidden"

 - Ensure you're logged in: `npm whoami`
-- Check package name isn't taken: `npm view vite-plugin-inline`
+- Check package name: `npm view @ropean/inline-assets`
-- For scoped packages, use `--access public`
+- For scoped packages, always use `--access public`

 ### "Files not included"